BoltApp/bolt-gameserver-sample/README.md

 <br>

-This sample backend demonstrates how to integrate Bolt's gameserver infrastructure into your game.
+This sample backend code snippets to demonstrate how to integrate Bolt's SDK into your game server.

 **Prerequisites:** Make sure you have fully onboarded onto Bolt Charge by [following this guide.](https://help.bolt.com/products/bolt-charge/charge-setup/) It should take approximately 5 minutes.